 Cardiovascular

 One of the key ways to complete the trek to Everest via Gokyo Lake is good cardiovascular fitness.
-Jogging, cycling, swimming, burpee, and stair climbing help trekkers train and prepare for the trek.
-Likewise, it is advisable for trekkers to be involved in 30-45 minutes of cardio exercises three to five times a week.
-Further, good cardio fitness helps to tackle a steep climb and handle the oxygen level.
+Jogging, cycling, swimming, burpees, and stair climbing help trekkers train and prepare for the trek.
+Likewise, it is advisable for trekkers to engage in 30-45 minutes of cardio exercises three to five times a week.
+Furthermore, good cardio fitness helps tackle a steep climb and manage oxygen levels.

 Gear List For Everest Base Camp with Gokyo Lake Trek

-Proper packing helps to ensure your trek is safe and enjoyable.
+Proper packing for EBC with Gokyo Trekking helps to ensure your trek is safe and enjoyable.
 As the weather in the Himalayas is changeable and changes frequently, packing gear and equipment to suit all weather is essential.
 Further, overpacking and underpacking also cause trouble during the trek.
-So trekkers should consider packing the following gear and equipment for Everest Base Camp with Gokyo Lake trekking:
+So trekkers should consider packing the following gear and equipment for the Everest Base Camp with Gokyo Lake trekking:

 Upper Body